 Here’s to a great year ahead, and may your 2012 be filled with lots of *you* time!

-The night air has a chill now, and truthfully, it’s hard to believe October is here.
+The night air has a chill now, viagra and truthfully, advice it’s hard to believe October is here.
 Where did September go?!
-Though my flowers keep on blooming, it’s clear that we’ve finally shaken the last warm days of summer.
+Though my flowers keep on blooming, sale it’s clear that we’ve finally shaken the last warm days of summer.
 I’ve been going through photos of this past summer in Prospect Park and just wanted to share a little warmth over my cup of tea tonight.
 Enjoy!

 The next Litter Mob is on Tuesday morning, May 24th at 9am sharp.
 If you’d like to participate, RSVP to Marie ASAP.
 The group will meet at the corner of East Drive and Center Drive in the Midwood, just south of the zoo [map below].
 Trash-grabbers, gloves, and bags will be provided — as well as a sense of great satisfaction in helping preserve one of Brooklyn’s greatest treasures.